nanduruganesh/nanduruganesh.github.io/_pages/about.md

 :wave: Hello!
 My name is Ganesh and I'm in my final year as a Master of Computer Science student at the University of Virginia.
 I am a graduate researcher at UVA's [Collaborative Robotics Lab](https://www.collabrobotics.com/), where I explore the intersection of machine learning, robotics, and human interaction.
 In my personal research, I run experiments to assess the viability and safety of ML approaches to human problems such as bot detection, medical image analysis, and character recognition.

+My other interests include playing frisbee and watching horror movies.
+I captain my school's ultimate frisbee team and am currently building its website [here](https://nanduruganesh.github.io/NightTrainWebpage/){:target="_blank"}!
+I occasionally build and fly model airplanes as well.
+Feel free to reach out to my email with any questions you have or just to chat.

 Experience
 ------
 <div class="experience-box" style="position: relative;">